harveyqing/shadowsocks-source-analysis/README.md

 Put `local.py` on your client machine.
 Edit `local.py`, change these values:

-    SERVER  your  your server ip or hostname REMOTE_PORT   server port
+    SERVER        your server ip or hostname
+    REMOTE_PORT   server port
     PORT          local port
     KEY           a password, it must be the same as the password of your server